-This e-learning course provides the essential knowledge of aeronautical terms, authorities and official organizations required to understand regulatory requirements.
+This e-Learning (on-line training) course provides the essential knowledge of aeronautical terms, authorities and official organizations required to understand regulatory requirements.

 Successful completion will provide the necessary foundation for attending TEC's 2-day "Combined EASA Part 21–G & AS9100 Course & Workshop".